BenTheElder/site/content/posts/migrating-my-site-to-kubernetes.md

 ```
 </div>

 2) I also needed to configure [RBAC](https://kubernetes.io/docs/admin/authorization/rbac/) for `kube-lego` which doesn't currently ship with RBAC configured out of the box.
 Again, this was just involved applying a config update based on the comments at [jetstack/kube-lego#99](https://github.com/jetstack/kube-lego/issues/99) with `kubectl apply -f k8s/kube-lego.yaml`.
-The config below is probably giving `kube-lego` a lot more access than it needs, but I wasn't particularly concerned about this since this is on a toy "cluster" for my personal site and the service is already managing my TLS certificates. <span style="background-image:url(/images/emoji/emoji_u1f937_1f3fb_200d_2642.png)" title=":shrug:" class="emoji">:shrug:</span>
+The config below is probably giving `kube-lego` a lot more access than it needs, but I wasn't particularly concerned about this since this is on a toy "cluster" for my personal site and the service is already managing my TLS certificates. 🤷

 My `k8s/kube-lego.yaml` contained: